 To maximize potential for improvement, we work with children one-on-one rather than in groups (Hall & Burns, 2018; Slavin et al., 2009; Vaughn et al., 2003).
 This approach ensures that programming is completely individualized and designed to target the client's specific profile of need with maximal opportunities to practice skills within a treatment session.

 Evidence-based practice means that we use the best available research findings to guide our approach to intervention but also that we use years of clinical expertise and take into account the needs and preferences of every client and their families.
-We have based the COVE Readers program on the latest research in reading intervention as well as several large meta-analytic studies and combined our findings with many years of clinical experience.
+We have based our approach to reading intervention on the latest research in reading intervention as well as several large meta-analytic studies and combined our findings with many years of clinical experience.
 This has created a strong program with the possibilities to individualize and tailor in order to meet the needs of any client.

 Based on research and experience, we know that early intervention is important (e.g., Clarke et al., 2017; Hall & Burns, 2018).
 Getting the right support in the early grades is vital for academic success.
 However, it is also important to note that older student benefit from intervention as well (see Hall & Burns, 2018), and it is never too late to offer tailored support.